Ze0ro99/PlMetaConnect/CONTRIBUTING.md

     ```sh
     bash scripts/setup.sh
     ```
-3. Start development servers for frontend, backend, and blockchain components.
+3. Start servers for frontend, backend, and blockchain.

+## Permissions and Security

+- Follow Pi Network permissions guidelines.
+- Do not commit sensitive credentials or API keys.
+- Use `.env` files for local environment variables.

-## Seeking Help?
+## Need Help?

 - Use the "[Help] Pi SDK Integration" issue template.
-- Ping the maintainers via Issues or Discussions for guidance.
+- Join our Discussions or open an issue for guidance.

-Thank you for helping us build the Pi Network ecosystem!